 Hailing from the upper half of South America, the Caribbean, and other areas within the tropical regions of the Americas, the Monstera family is filled with massive and unique plants.
-The Monstera Adansonii, also known as the “swiss cheese plant” or “five-holes plant,” is one of the most unique members of the Monstera family.
+The Monstera Adansonii, also known as the “swiss cheese plant” or “five-holes plant” is one of the most unique members of the Monstera family.
+It also has the other names such as Monkey Mask or Swiss Cheese vine.
 With massive, naturally occurring holes in each leaf, this plant will stand out in any home as a lovely, decorative houseplant.
 This fast-growing plant can reach up to eight feet in height (given the appropriate amount of space).
 Although most Monstera aren’t rare, the Monstera Adansonii is more challenging for the average gardener to get their hands on.
 However, the Swiss Cheese plant is a gorgeous addition to any home garden, and with these tips, your Monstera will thrive:

 Like most tropical plants, the Monstera Adansonii generally requires warm temperatures, lots of light, and a very specific watering schedule: